ylaboratory/seismic-analysis/src/data-cleaning/README.md

 # Data cleaning scripts

-This folder contains scripts for preparing the expression data sets from raw data downloaded directly from the respective sources.
+This folder contains scripts for preparing the expression datasets from raw data downloaded directly from their respective sources.
 The scripts are organized as follows:

-- `Saunders_data_cleaning.R` processes the [raw data from Saunders et al. (2018)](ttp://dropviz.org/).
+- `Saunders_data_cleaning.R`: processes the [raw data from Saunders et al. (2018)](http://dropviz.org/).
 It filters out cells labeled as singleton, doublet, or outliers.
 Subcluster annotations are manually curated to remove typos and inconsistencies, which are used for the fine_cluster granularity.
 Cluster labels are extracted from the supplementary file of the original paper.
 Neuron subclass labels are annotated based on the primary neurotransmitter type.